(Translate this site)

 It wasn't that the whole Sol public now knew everything which had taken place-- but there was an inkling out there.
 The elite Sol and Colonists were the ones who knew the most.
 And Jerrera's crowd too, of course.

 But despite the fact Sym now had to relinquish the high office she'd previously held, she still had friends in high places.
 One of these friends I was surprised to discover was her ship.
 At least, I'd thought it was her ship.
 But it wasn't.
 It was actually a High Sol by the name of Thantia.
 One of the top few dozen Sol in this local area of Realtime, my Sym memories informed me.
 We'd been inside her the whole time we were being mentally bludgeoned or whatever by Ovizatataron-- and she hadn't lifted a finger (or a tendril?) to help!
-Apparently because the way the conflict played out Thantia herself had little indication of what was happening at the time.
+Apparently because the way the conflict played out, Thantia herself had little indication of what was happening at the time.

 Anyway, the Sol political theater which followed was quite confusing-- to put it mildly.
-Even with the benefit of being privy to Sym's thoughts I found it hard to fully grasp just what was going on.
-There was just too much about every matter it seemed, to all fit in my head at once-- and so I couldn't comprehend the forest because I couldn't cram all the trees into my skull simultaneously.
+Even with the benefit of being privy to Sym's thoughts, I found it hard to fully grasp just what was going on.
+There was just too much about every matter it seemed, to all fit in my head at once-- and so I couldn't comprehend the forest, because I couldn't cram all the trees into my skull simultaneously.

-Unfortunately, even with a Sol direct link both partners tend to retain certain restrictions stemming from their basic physiology and education.
-Sym trying to explain her Sol conversations with me was like me trying to explain the differences between TV movies, TV news, and TV commercials to a three year old.
-Just plain old insufficient data in that young head, ma'am.
-Sorry.
+Unfortunately, even with a Sol direct link, both partners tend to retain certain restrictions stemming from their basic physiology and education.
+Sym trying to explain her Sol conversations with me was like me trying to explain the differences between TV movies, TV news, and TV commercials to a three year old: just plain old insufficient data in that young head, ma'am.
+Sorry!

-My (and the Pagnew's) legal status were one holy mess.
+My (and the Pagnew's) legal status were one unholy mess.
 So was Sym's too, now.
 There was immense pressure to separate the crew from the ship and each other, disassemble the ship immediately, then begin a massive investigation into everything remotely related to us.
 Thankfully Thantia had the clout and the inclination to save us from all that-- at least for a while.

-It turned out Thantia wanted the same things Sym and I did-- one, to spend some time recovering from our forced link up and its ramifications-- two, figure out where Ovizatataron came from, and why he'd orchestrated our union-- three, try to discover what the Pagnew was doing here, and why-- and four, correlate all this other stuff with the possibility that I was the Signposts Staute, and see where that led us.
+It turned out Thantia wanted the same things Sym and I did: one, to spend some time recovering from our forced link up and its ramifications; two, figure out where Ovizatataron came from, and why he'd orchestrated our union; three, try to discover what the Pagnew was doing here, and why; and four, correlate all this other stuff with the possibility that I was the Signposts Staute, and see where that led us.

 It was a tall order, but the entity that was both Sym and I was hopeful over our chances for success.